arcus/education_modules/docs.md

 ### Additional Resources

 The final section of module content must be Additional Resources, and should be a list of additional resources to learn more about this topic.
+This will be the last level-2 header before Feedback.

+Some guidelines:

+- No new content should be taught in this section; it's just intended as a collection of resources for folks wanting to learn more on this topic.
+- This is not a complete "references" or "works cited" list for the module.
+You may link here to a resource referenced earlier in the module, but only if you think it merits being mentioned again as an additional resource.
-Avoid linking to other modules we've written here.
+- Avoid linking to other modules we've written here.
+This is a list of external resources.

 ### Feedback